 - Summer reading program registration, promotion and prep;

-- Seasonal grounds-keeping (recycling, trash pickup, raking, watering, weeding, mulching);
+- Gardening and seasonal grounds-keeping (recycling, trash pickup, raking, watering, weeding, mulching);

 - Programming, including presenting programs to the public;